wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab2.md

 - The lab will also contain multiple exercises on flow designer to make you comfortable with the Webex Contact Center Flow Designer and the overall Contact Routing configuration.

 - **IVR Prompts:** We will expect you to configure and upload static prompts shared for use below.
-You may also choose to use dynamic TTS prompts, it will not change the lab or its content.
-You can upload these "CiscoDemo" prompts and use them for the labs.
-You may also keep a copy of the zip file if you want to manually upload them.
-In the bonus lab sections, we also share how you can convert these prompts to dynamic TTS prompts using the Text to speech connector configuration available within flow designer.

 > [Download the IVR Prompts - Static Prompts HERE](https://cisco.box.com/s/fvr4k0nay93lyjnxaqxwevbcts5glbsu){:target="\_blank"}